Jared-Wood135/wine_project/README.md

 Hypothesis:
 </b></h4>
 <h5>
-Given the 'zillow' dataset at hand, I believe that the location of the home, the contents of the home, as well as it's proximity to key features in the area will be a strong determining factor to accurately predict the home's value.
+Given the 'red' and 'white' wine datasets, the location, the pH levels, the overall balance of the wine, and processing of the wines will affect the wine's quality.
 </h5>
 <br>
 <h4><b>
 Questions:
 </b></h4>
 <h5>
-<li>Do values correlate to the location?
-(State, county, city, neighborhood)</li>
-<li>Do values correlate with the amount of bedrooms and bathrooms</li>
-<li>Do values correlate with the size of the home and it's overall property</li>
-<li>Does the ratio of the home to overall sqft matter</li>
-<li>Does proximity to key features like city center, leisure, stores, etc. matter</li>
+<li>What features from this specific dataset can reasonably correlate to wine quality?</li>
+<li>Does the alcohol content affect wine quality?</li>
+<li>Does the acidity content affect wine quality?</li>
-<li>Does the local crime rate matter</li>
+<li>Does the pH affect wine quality</li>
-<li>Does the population density matter</li>
+<li>Does the acidity level affect wine quality</li>
-<li>Does proximity to job opportunity density matter</li>
-<li>Does proximity to major roads matter</li>
+<li>Does red wines or white wines tend to have a better or lower quality score?</li>
+<li>Is there any obvious signs of clustering when exploring the data?</li>
 </h5>
 <br><br><br>